visualitypl/textris/README.md

 - multiple, per-environment configurable and chainable delivery methods
 - extensible with any number of custom delivery methods (also chainable)
 - support for testing using self-explanatory `Textris::Base.deliveries`
-- simple, extensible and fully tested code written from the ground up instead of copying guts of *ActionMailer*
+- simple, extensible, fully tested code written from the ground up instead of copying *ActionMailer*

 ## Installation